UPDATED: JULY 05, 2023 | 3 MIN READ

 How to get coverage on your parent’s health insurance plan

 Many full-time students are eligible to remain on their parent’s plan.
-However, if you go to school out of state, your coverage levels may not be as good as your home states.
+However, if you go to school out of state, your coverage levels may not be as good as your home state.
 Staying on a parent’s health insurance could also be more expensive.

 Getting health insurance from your school